Andover and Scio Libraries Benefit from ACAF Grants

 Both libraries are open on Tuesday, Wednesday, Thursday, and Saturday.
 See their web sites for hours.
 The Scio Library is directed by Sue Moyer, while Linda Adams heads up the Andover Library.
 Interestingly, the current Andover Library building was funded by a 1911 gift from industrialist Andrew Carnegie.

-Allegany County NY benefits from community foundation grants
+Allegany County NY non-profits benefit from community foundation support.

 Show More